What are the fundamentals that every Liferay developer should know?

 Interested?
 More details below.

 Open Source and based on Standards

 Our ticketing system.
-All the changes made to the product, including all bug fixes, improvements, and new features start with a ticket created in JIRA.
-We have several projects there, but the main one for tracking the work of Liferay DXP or for reporting bugs you have found (with as many details as you can and steps to reproduce, of course) is LPS
+All product changes, including all bug fixes, improvements, and new features start with a ticket created in JIRA.
+We have several projects there, but the main one for tracking Liferay DXP work or for reporting bugs you find (with as many details as you can and steps to reproduce, of course) is LPS.

 Forums: It’s where our community gets together to share ideas, discuss, and collaborate.
 Go ahead and ask your questions and help others ask theirs.